 A shock-absorbing lanyard is not an acceptable option for fall protection on these types of vehicles.
 Requiring a full 18.5 ft. of fall clearance, shock chord lanyards don’t provide protection at the lower heights.
 Because SRLs stop falls within inches, they are ideal for working on moveable platforms.
 Whether you are working at 8 ft. or 80, an SRL is able to stop your fall quickly.

 Depending on the SRL you use, there may be more than one option for attachment.
-The DBI-SALA Nano-Lok with steel snap hook and carabiner is one that can be used with the housing on the back D-ring of the harness, and the other end connected to the platform attachment point or vice versa.
+The DBI-SALA Nano-Lok with steel snap hook is one that can be used with the housing on the back D-ring of the harness, and the other end connected to the platform attachment point or vice versa.

 Generally speaking, we like the close attachment of a Nano-Lok with a single-leg connector which keeps the SRL lower on the back so it won’t bang into your head in the event of a fall.
 While attachment of the SRL housing on the lift itself may provide a lighter weight on the back of the worker, it’s typically only done when the SRL is going to stay with the vehicle.
 Leaving your SRL out in the weather isn’t a great idea, so this only works in specific work environments.